 - You can expect that sleeping may be difficult following a shoulder surgery, even with oral pain medications.
 Please take your pain medications as prescribed - Sleeping in an upright position with the use of a reclining chair may help reduce some of the pain associated with sleeping. - Many patients will sleep in the recliner for the first 4 to 6 weeks following their surgery.

 Diet:

-• Start drinking clear liquids, then progress to light food and then to a regular diet.
+• Start drinking clear liquids, if you tolerate them well progress to light food and then to a regular diet.

 Wound Care/Showering: